ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 :   The ID of the DNS zone.

 --page
-:   Page number of paginated results. (default 1)
+:   Page number of paginated results (default 1).

 --per-page
 :   Number of resource records per page.
 Min: 50.
-Max: 1000. (default 200)
+Max: 1000 (default 200).

 -i, --instance
 :   Instance name or ID.
-If not set, the context instance specified by `ibmcloud instance-target INSTANCE` is used.
+If not set, the context instance that is specified by `ibmcloud instance-target INSTANCE` is used.

 --output
-:   Specify output format.
+:   Specify the output format.
 Currently, `json` is the only supported format.

 #### Command example
 {: #list-resource-record-pagination}